LGBTQ people and Islam: Ex-gay organizations

 There are a number of Islamic ex-gay organizations, that is, those composed of people claiming to have experienced a basic change in sexual orientation from exclusive homosexuality to exclusive heterosexuality.
 These groups, like those based in socially conservative Christianity, are aimed at attempting to guide homosexuals towards heterosexuality.

-One of the leading LGBT reformatory Muslim organization is StraightWay Foundation, which was established in the United Kingdom in 2004 as an organization that provides information and advice for Muslims who struggle with homosexual attraction.
+One of the leading LGBTQ reformatory Muslim organization is StraightWay Foundation, which was established in the United Kingdom in 2004 as an organization that provides information and advice for Muslims who struggle with homosexual attraction.
 They teach that the male-female pair is the "basis for humanity's growth" and that homosexual acts "are forbidden by God".
 NARTH has written favourably of the group.
 In 2004, Straightway entered into a controversy with the contemporary Mayor of London, Ken Livingstone, and the controversial Islamic cleric Yusuf al-Qaradawi.
 It was suggested that Livingstone was giving a platform to Islamic fundamentalists, and not liberal and progressive Muslims.
 Straightway responded to this by sending Livingstone a letter thanking him for his support of al-Qaradawi.
 Livingstone then ignited controversy when he thanked Straightway for the letter.

 Actions against LGBTQ people

-Several anti-LGBT incidents have occurred:
+Several anti-LGBTQ incidents have occurred: